Million Man March: 20th anniversary

 Farrakhan held the 20th Anniversary of the Million Man March: Justice or Else on October 10, 2015, in Washington, D.C.

 The New York Times published an opinion piece by Charles M. Blow, who found it difficult to "separate the march from the messenger", and criticized Minister Farrakhan's speech, calling it homophobic and patriarchal.
 In an opinion piece for The Washington Post, Janell Ross called Farrakhan's speech "striking", a "stemwinder", and the "apex" of the event.

 Cultural impact

-The 1996 motion picture, Get on the Bus, was released exactly one year to the day of this event, directed by Spike Lee as his first movie that he didn't act in himself.
+The 1996 motion picture Get on the Bus was released exactly one year to the day of this event, directed by Spike Lee as his first movie that he did not act in himself.
 The road-movie plot has a group of African Americans on the titular bus on the way to the Million Man March.